LinkedIn Pixel

 Android, the rising star

-Moving on to Android, this OS has gained ground quickly.
-A few years ago, if you handed someone an Android device they would perceive it more as a toy than a working device.
-Fast forward a few years and these misconceptions have disappeared as Android devices have grown up and found their footing in the rugged market.
+Moving on to Android.
+This relatively new contender has gained ground rapidly, shedding its initial perception as a consumer-centric OS.
+A few years ago, if you handed someone an Android device, they would perceive it more as a toy than a working device.
+Fast forward a few years, and these misconceptions have disappeared as Android devices have grown up and found their footing in the rugged market.
+Nowadays, Android is tailored for single-use app-based functionalities and provides a simplified experience, eliminating concerns about settings or complex menus.
+Your workforce clicks on the app and off they go.

 Pros and cons for both